TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Group.rst

 For database relations however, the type='group' field is the right and a powerful choice especially if dealing with lots of re-usable child records, and if :ref:`type='inline' <columns-inline>` is not suitable.

-This type comes with various additional wizards and field controls which can be turned on or off if needed.
+This type is very flexible in its display options with all its different :'ref:`fieldControl <columns-group-properties-fieldControl>` and :ref:`fieldWizard <columns-group-properties-fieldWizard>` options.
+A lot of them are available by default but disable.

 .. _columns-group-examples: